 According to the CDC, there are more than 200,000 children who experience injuries on playground each year.
 The agency says that some of these injuries are due to faulty equipment, and some of them could have been prevented if children were properly supervised.
 It’s not only playgrounds that present a hazard.

 Children are also injured by falling objects.
 Shelves, tables and chairs fill classrooms across America.
 Staff have the responsibility to ensure that these objects aren’t in danger of tipping over and harming a child.
 Children in daycare are also injured by bottle warmers on a too frequent basis.
 These items should always be out of reach of children, as should their cords.

 No child should be injured because of an accident that could have been prevented.
-If this has happened to your family, you need a Miami personal injury attorney who will aggressively fight for your rights.
+If this has happened to your family, you need a Nashville personal injury attorney who will aggressively fight for your rights.
 You and your family do not deserve to be in financial distress, nor should your child be suffering.

 At Steinger, Greene & Feiner, we will work tirelessly to make things right by holding the negligent party accountable.
 Reach out to our office today to schedule your free case evaluation and let us fight for you.